 Bites are a relatively common injury in children.
-Approximately 1 per cent of all Accident and Emergency attendances are due to bites, and around one in 600 children attending A & E have been bitten.
+Approximately 1 per cent of all Accident and Emergency attendances are due to bites, and around one in 600 children attending Emergency Departments have been bitten.
 When an adult bites a child sufficiently hard to leave a mark, it is an assault.
 An adult bite on a child is the only physical injury where there is the potential to identify exactly who has attacked the child.

 A bite leaves an oval or circular mark, consisting of two symmetrical, opposing, u-shaped arches separated at their base by an open space.
 The arcs may include puncture wounds, indentations or bruising from the marks of individual teeth.
 These marks are what make bites unique.

 Dogs and other carnivores, e.g. ferrets or rats, tend to tear the skin and leave deep puncture wounds.
 These are also much narrower bites than human ones.